OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 robots: noindex, follow
 ---

-Octoterra is a tool that exports Octopus projects, runbooks, and spaces to a Terraform module.
+[Octoterra](github.com/OctopusSolutionsEngineering/OctopusTerraformExport/actions) exports Octopus projects, runbooks, and spaces to a Terraform module.
 Octoterra can be used to migrate resources between spaces and instances.
-However, there are limitations that must be accounted for as part of a migration.
-This documentation outlines a process for migrating projects from one space to another, highlighting the limitations and workaround of the octoterra tool.

 ## Limitations of octoterra and migrating projects between instances

+There are limitations that must be accounted for as part of a migration.

 ### Sensitive values

-Octoterra inspects the state of a space via the Octopus API and the API does not expose sensitive values.
+Octoterra reads the state of a space via the Octopus API and the API does not expose sensitive values.
 This means that octoterra can not export:

 * The value of sensitive variables associated with a project, tenant, or library variable set
 * Credentials defined in feeds, accounts, or git credentials
 * The contents of a certificate
 * Sensitive values defined in steps

-Octoterra defines Terraform variables to allow the value of these fields to be defined when the module is applied.
+Octoterra creates Terraform variables to allow the value of these fields to be defined when the module is applied.

 ### Step templates